Soreepeong/xivdev-docs/content/data-files/sqpack.md

 The hash is a u64 that contains two u32s: the lower bits are the filename CRC32, the higher bits are the folder CRC32.

-Generally speaking, calculating a `hash` works like this:
+Generally speaking, calculating a pair of `nameHash` and `pathHash` works like this:

 1. Convert the path to lowercase
 2. Find the last instance of `/` and split the string with the last `/` existing in the first group.
 The filename needs to have no directory separators
-3. Calculate the CRC32 of both path segments
+3. Calculate the CRC32 of both path segments, and set `nameHash` to the value corresponding to file name and `pathHash` to the another.

-4. Join both CRC32s into a u64, eg. `directoryHash << 32 | filenameHash`
+Note that the entries will be sorted by `pathHash` first, then by `nameHash`, enabling binary search.

 The `dataFileId` is to identify which file \(on disk\) contains the file.
 Larger categories are split across multiple files \(each is capped at 2,000,000,000 bytes, or 2 GB\), so this is used to distinguish between `020000.win32.dat0` and `020000.win32.dat1` for example, where `dataFileId` would be `0` and `1` respectively for files located in either dat.

 The `offset` is the absolute number of 8 byte aligned segments that the file is located at within a specific dat file.
 In a given dat file, a file is located at `offset * 0x8` which gives you the absolute offset to start reading a file from.

+If there are multiple files sharing same hash, `multipleItemsExist` bit will be set, and you will have to refer to the Hash Conflict Resolver segment.

 ### Reading Index2

-The main difference between `index` and `index2` is that the entire path is encoded into one CRC32 hash and does not split the path by folder and filename.
+The main difference between `index` and `index2` is that the entire path is encoded into one CRC32 hash and does not split the path by folder and filename, and thus all entries are sorted by one hash value only.
 Outside of that, everything is identical to `index`.

 {% tabs %}
 {% tab title="C++" %}